vicky1630/Tic-Tac-Toe/README.md

 * List unsolved problems which would be fixed in future iterations.
 * Describe how you solved for the winner
 * Describe how some of your favorite functions work

+My Story Points

+My WireFrame Idea

+Using the ? thing.